-Effective content distribution is an important FinTech marketing tactic to get right.
+Effective digital content distribution is an important FinTech marketing tactic to get right.

 Simply writing a compelling piece of content is just the start of the process.
 You will of course be putting a lot of time and effort into the research and writing of your content.
 And indeed, we have no doubt at all that what you put out there is valuable for your target audience and, by all rights, should entice hundreds of shares and generate tons of leads.

 But the fact is that competition for attention online is rife.
 Let’s quickly take a look at the current figures from WordPress.
 WordPress, of course, is the most popular and widely-used content management system (CMS) in the world, accounting for between 50% and 60% of the global CMS market, and running a massive 28% of the entire internet.